 Daenai hissed softly.
 If Kaiser didn't deal with Karl, she most certainly would.
 Patience didn't seem to be the Dragonborn's strong suit.

 "You are a semi-drunk man, with a single dagger, and you plan to face a blademaster by yourself."
 After saying this, Kaiser began walking away.
 "If the reasons you have are worth dying for, you ought to share them instead of playing this dangerous game with me."

 "I don't know, boy, are eternal life and wealth worth dying for?"
 Karl asked, his voice tight and low.

 "Some might think so," Daenai commented in a harsh growl.
 Her hand caressed her sword, as though she longed to slit his throat.
 "The question is, who's fool enough to actually die for it?"

 Karl's upper lip curled over his browned, stained teeth.
-"Like a Dragonborn such as yourself can speak of selfish wealth," he snorted, shooting a venomous glare at her.
+"Like a Dragonborn such as yourself can preach about selfish wealth," he snorted, shooting a venomous glare at her.
 Daenai let out a low growl like an angered cat, and drew her sword.
 He took a step backwards, but the look he directed at Kaiser was full of frustration and resentment.
-"You'd better watch yourself boy," he snarled, point the dagger at him.
+"You'd better watch yourself boy," he snarled, pointing the dagger at him.
 "Because our business is not finished here."
 With that, he turned and stalked away from them, out of view.

 After Karl had drifted completely out of sight, Kaiser turned to Daenai.
 "Well, looks like everything here is finished.
 Not like something like this will come back to bite us in the future."
 He gave her a smile and turned to walk in the direction of their next destination.

 Daenai merely shrugged.
-"Perhaps you'd best not tempt fate," she suggest wryly, and followed him.
+"Perhaps you'd best not tempt your best friend fate," she suggested wryly, and followed him.